Dissertation Acknowledgements Examples

 Note – all samples have been taken from documents available in the public realm.

 Remember to always keep your acknowledgements to a maximum of a page.

 Thank you to my supervisor, Dr Andrew R., for providing guidance and feedback throughout this project.
 Thanks also to my wife Anna, for putting up with me being sat in the office for hours on end, and for providing guidance and a sounding board when required.

 I would like to thank the following people for helping with this research project:

-Representatives from Historic England, Historic Scotland, Cadw, the Society for the Protection of Ancient Buildings and the Sustainable Traditional Buildings Alliance for their willingness to impart their knowledge.
+Representatives from Historic England, Historic Scotland, the Society for the Protection of Scottish Buildings and the Sustainable Buildings Alliance for their willingness to impart their knowledge.